 If you have ever watched a presidential debate, you can see very clearly how political candidates respond to attacks on their character and record.
 It is very simple:

 - Do not acknowledge or address the issue that was raised.

 - Counter with an even greater flaw of your opponent.

-In one of this year’s debates, this scenario was played out when a candidate was confronted about explicit comments he had made about women years earlier.
+When we are confronted with genuine wrongdoings on our part, we should be introspective and carefully consider if there is truth to the accusation.In the presidential election four years ago, this scenario was played out when a candidate was confronted about explicit comments he had made about women years earlier.
 In his answer, he diminished the seriousness of his past comments and then brought up the past sexual infidelities of his opponent’s spouse.
 It is a classic human reaction when confronted with our own wrongs—ignore and deflect.